What’s your mindset? … “all-or-nothing” or “something is better than nothing?”

 - There is no point in trying if I don’t give 100%.

-The ‘all-or-nothing’ mindset establishes unrealistic expectations and attempts to change everything at once.
-This mindset has a strong need to do it ‘perfectly’ without any flaws or mistakes, or simply won’t try at all for fear of failure.
+This mindset establishes unrealistic expectations and attempts to change everything at once.
+This mindset has a strong need to do it perfectly without any flaws or mistakes, or simply won’t try at all.
+Sometime for fear of failure.
 This mindset tends to bite off more than they can chew, relies on instant gratification, and gives up quickly.

-‘Something is better than nothing’ mindset recognizes the value in making small incremental changes and chooses to take action even when it is less than ideal.
+A “something is better than nothing” mindset recognizes the value in making small incremental changes and chooses to take action even when it is less than ideal.
 Essentially, this mindset believes:

 - Even though I’m not flexible, I will go to a yoga class.